 The result of the abrupt stopping of construction of the Allen Expressway is that today there is a huge backlog of traffic getting off the southern end of the Allen Road.
 There is a huge traffic backlog trying to get off the expressway at Lawrence Avenue that stretches back to Highway 401.
 The backlog trying to get off Eglinton Avenue begins just south of Lawrence Avenue.

-Click on this link for a video of driving northbound on the Allen Expressway from Eglinton Avenue West to Highway 401
+Click on this link for a video of driving southbound on the Allen Expressway from Wilson Heights Boulevard to Eglinton Avenue West

 The 'Toronto Tunnel'